Professor Lorna Dougan

 - Website: Personal home page | Outreach & Public Engagement | Twitter | Googlescholar | ORCID

-Lorna is a physicist by training (MPhys and PhD) and during this time held a Winston Churchill Memorial Trust Fellowship.
+Lorna is a physicist by training, MPhys and PhD at University of Edinburgh.
 In 2020 she was awarded the Water Woman award for Research Excellence.
 In 2018 she was awarded the British Biophysical Society Young Investigator Medal for her research on the physics of living systems, including single molecule manipulation, life in extreme environments and the physics of cryopreservation.
 She was awarded the Royal Society of Chemistry MacroGroup UK Young Researchers Medal in 2013 and the Medical Research Council and Royal Society Suffrage Science Award in 2015.

 Lorna currently leads an Engineering Physical Sciences Research Council Fellowship to explore Multiscale biomechanics, and previously led a European Research Council Fellowship in Extreme Biophysics.
 Lorna’s current research interests span hierarchical biomechanics, extreme biophysics, liquid structure, life in extreme environments and (bottom-up) synthetic biology.
 She is passionate about science communication and active in arts-science collaborative opportunities, and currently leads a EPSRC public engagement champion grant.